faberNovel/ADAssertLayout/README.md

 ## Credits

-ADAssertLayout is owned and maintained by [Fabernovel Technologies](https://technologies.fabernovel.com/).
-You can follow us on Twitter at [@applidium](https://twitter.com/applidium).
+ADAssertLayout is owned and maintained by [Fabernovel](https://www.fabernovel.com/).
+You can follow us on Twitter at [@Fabernovel](https://twitter.com/FabernovelTech).

 ## License